Kevin L. Johnson

 Highlight

 Dr. K.L.
-Johnson is a Teaching Partner (Adjunct Associate Professor) at Bethel University.
-He teaches in the Undergraduate (CAS Business and Economics Department), as well as both the Adult Undergraduate, and Graduate MBA Programs of Bethel (CAPS/GS).
+Johnson is an Adjunct Associate Professor at Bethel University.
+As one of our Bethel MBA faculty, Dr. Johnson has taught courses for CAS (Undergraduate Business Department), as well as the Adult Undergraduate, and Graduate Programs of Bethel (CAPS/GS).

 Started at Bethel